tehsy97/CSci-3081-f19/Lab_06_Feedback.md

++ Pass: Check that a GoogleTest test passes. passes the test: DateTest.PrintUsDateWithoutNewLineTestsfalse.

 + Pass: Check that a GoogleTest test passes. passes the test: DateTest.TodayDateTests.

 + Pass: Check that a GoogleTest test passes. passes the test: DateTest.GetUsDateTests.

++ Pass: Check that a GoogleTest test passes. passes the test: DateTest.SomeOperationTests.